Learn-Write-Repeat/Open-contributions/YashaswiniDPai_ML/markdown.md/Linear regression.md

 Python has an array of packages for linear regression modelling.

 Why should we use this?
-"- widely used\n",
+ widely used
-      "- runs fast\n",
+ runs fast
-      "- easy to use (not a lot of tuning required)\n", "- highly interpretable\n",
-      "- basis for many other methods"
+ easy to use (not a lot of tuning required) highly interpretable basis for many other methods

 There are two kinds of variables in a linear regression model: